If you know that over 12 million travelers visit Egypt annually then you will know how safe Egypt is.

 From Luxor, we also explored the wonderful temple of Abydos which is a 4 hour drive back north and well worth the effort.
 There were lots of security checkpoints all with heavily armed police to protect you from said terrorists: I reckon you'd have more chance if being shot by accident than attacked.

 The tourist massacre that happened 10 years ago meant they lost almost all local support which is going to make a repeat very much harder - but not impossible.

-However, our visit remains a highlight of the many places I've been and I found Egypt and it's people to be exceptionally welcoming given how many tourists go there. over 7 years ago
+However, our visit remains a highlight of the many places I've been and I found Egypt and it's people to be exceptionally welcoming given how many tourists go there. almost 8 years ago

 I took my mum to Cairo for New Years Eve 2009 and found it to be safe.
 I had arranged a pickup from the airport and booked into a 5* hotel.
 We walked around Cairo, used the metro, hopped in and out of local taxis and also had a local woman as a guide at some of the main attractions.

 I would say that you have to be quite determined - walking through the market, for example, took a little bit of nerves as you get spoken to with every step, but I see this as an advantage to chat and meet locals, rather than a pain.
 As long as you are firm and know what you want then you are fine.

 We walked to the Egyptian Museum and did get a tout trying to "help" us, but again, a firm but polite thanks but no thanks worked wonders.
 Taxis will honk at you all the time for attention and business; people will try and sell you things that you really dont need; there will always be theft/pickpockets etc but I really believe that its down to you to get the most out of each situation.